 Data Engineering leans more towards software engineering and computer science, with just some knowledge of data science.
 It mainly covers Hadoop, Spark, Python, Java and Scala.
 It entails writing scripts and being familiar with tools to input and extract data from big data warehouses.

 Data Analytics is considered more entry-level and focuses on BI (business intelligence).
 Its focus is to draw business insights from commonly seen data types.
 It includes data cleaning, data visualization and simple modeling including linear regression.
 Common Data Analytics tools are SQL and Excel.

-Many Data Science courses use the term Big Data to describe their curriculum content.
-What exactly is “big data”?
+Many data science courses use the term “big data” to describe their curriculum content.
+But what exactly is “big data”?

 As with most fields, Data Science job titles don’t always give you the nuts and bolts of what the job entails.
 Below are some common job titles you’ll come across when looking for jobs in data science and their average salaries.

 Data Analysts are responsible for analyzing large datasets whether for customer research, business intelligence or internal studies.
 Data Analysts start with a large data set and are tasked with drawing actionable conclusions from this data.
 Data Analysts may work with engineers, UX Researchers and Sales staff to develop growth solutions.
 In addition to data science tools like SQL, Data Analysts should also have knowledge of statistics and concepts like A/B testing.